emtee40/fdroid-wiki/Index-V2.md

 ## New index format

-* Entry point is `index-v2.json` (signed) linking to different files:
+* Entry point is `index-v2.json` (signed) linking to different files.
-  - Files are a tuple (filename, hash).
-  - Diff is `diff-oldTimestamp.json` to current version.
+* Diff is oldTimestamp to current version.

 ```json
 {